ChrisH2727/Milestone-3/README.md

 4. As a user, I want to change my password, department and research group.

-5. As a user, I want to search for different types of sources that I will need for my research work in the future and view the results.
+5. As a user, I want to search for different sources with different characteristics that I will need for my research work in the future and view the results.

 6. As a user, I want to view all the sources that I have loaned so that I can determine which ones I need to return.